1. Teleboard | Support Center

 Selecting a Caller ID

 Your default caller ID will be used for external calls.
-If you want to change it click the Call From: drop-down menu and select one of the available caller IDs.
+If you want to change it, click the Call From: drop-down menu and select one of the available caller IDs.
 You can narrow the available choices by starting to type a number in the Search field.
-Changing the caller ID on the TeleConsole also affects the caller ID of your SIP phone, if you have one connected to your computer.

 Highlighting Phone Numbers to Dial (Ctrl-Shift-C Shortcut)

 The shortcut has two modes that you can switch between in the TeleConole's Keyboard Shortcuts settings.
-If Review before dialing is enabled the dial pad will open with the highlighted number and you have to push the dial button to continue.
+If Review before dialing is enabled, the dial pad will open with the highlighted number and you have to push the dial button to continue.
 If disabled, the number will be dialed automatically.

 Ctrl-Shift-C doesn't work if you are using the TeleConsole web version on a mobile device.
 Instead, you can simply tap Call whenever you highlight a phone number on Android devices (read more about it here) or use the Safari browser on iOS devices to have phone numbers converted to dial links.